prabal-007/library_managment/README.md

 5. Delete books from library --> Delete books from library permanent.
 The books deleted from library will not display anywere, until added again.
 To delete books you need enter an del-key which admin set by admin while initilaizing.
 6. Display all lended book --> It shows books taken on lend with who has taken it.
 7. Add new books to library.
+8. Change keys --> With this you can change the secret key(admin key) and deletion key.

+NOTE: Initialy the application generates admin key and deletion key automatically.
+These keys are required for root access of the application.

 Working: